ho-nl/graphcommerce-deployment-workflows/README.md

 - Node 14 must be installed
 - PM2 must be installed and available as `pm2` in your `PATH`, and should be started across reboots
 - Project must have an `ecosystem.config.js` file in the root folder (see https://pm2.keymetrics.io/docs/usage/application-declaration/)
+  -  This file tells PM2 how to run your application.
+See _Usage_ for an example.
 - Project must be built in standalone mode (set `output` to `'standalone'` in `next.config.js`)

 ### Usage

-To use these re-usable workflows to deploy your GraphCommerce project to specific environment (for example _test_), create a file under `.github/workflows/deploy-test.yml`, based on the below example:
+To use these re-usable workflows to deploy your GraphCommerce project to specific environment (for example _test_), create a file under `.github/workflows/deploy-test.yml` which invokes the re-usable workflows in this repository.
+For
+example:

 ```yaml
 name: Deploy to Test